 Why Having a Plan is Important

 There can be a lot of moving pieces to award travel.
 Keeping track of your 5/24 status is one of the most important things you can do.
 Banks each have their own application rules that control whether they will approve someone for a new credit card.
 This means we have to time card applications properly to make sure we get approved for new cards.
-Meanwhile, with each new card you open, you have to make sure to meet the minimum spend requirement to earn the sign-up bonus.
+Meanwhile, with each new card you open, you have to make sure to meet the minimum spend requirement to earn the welcome offer.

 All these moving pieces require you to have a plan and stick to it.

 The main reason why this is a mistake is that not all points are created equal.
 150,000 Chase Ultimate Rewards or Amex Membership Rewards are much more valuable than 150,000 Hilton or Marriott points.
-So while a new Hilton or Marriott card with a 150,000-point sign-up bonus can be good for many people, you should likely hold back on it if you’re still opening Chase cards to earn URs.
+So while a new Hilton or Marriott card with a 150,000-point welcome offer can be good for many people, you should likely hold back on it if you're still opening Chase cards to earn URs.